 "First and most importantly, I take responsibly for my conduct and my mistakes.
 Don’t blame my girlfriend or her friends for anything.
 I am not looking for sympathy.
 I thank those who have given me concern.
 I have been young and dumb.
 I want to be better.
 During my suspension I’m entering counseling.
 With help, I know I can be stronger emotionally and spiritually.
 My relationship with God, my family, friends, teammates and coaches are most important in my life, not football.
-It may not be possible to fix everything, but it won’t be for not trying. — Dorial Green Beckham"
+It may not be possible to fix everything, but it won’t be for not trying."

-Granted, "young and dumb" doesn't quite describe the depths to which Dorial Green-Beckham may have sunk (depending on your interpretation of the police report) last Saturday night.
-But in all, this statement, read by John Beckham to the Post-Dispatch's Dave Matter, is basically what you want to see as a response from the Missouri receiver at the moment.
-Hopefully we'll learn more about the "counseling," but that's not a bad first step toward righting whatever wrongs can be righted.
+Granted, "young and dumb" doesn't quite describe the depths to which Dorial Green-Beckham may have sunk (depending on your interpretation of the police report) back in early-April 2014.
+But his written statement, published by the Post-Dispatch's Dave Matter, is basically what you could have hoped to see in the aftermath of whatever exactly happened at his girlfriend's apartment.
+At the very least, it was a solid first step.

 RE: DGB incident report -- one of Pinkel's most important lessons, to players both high school & college, is respect for women.— Pete Scantlebury (@PeteScantlebury) April 10, 2014